 Clayton H. Fowler

 Clayton Fowler is a founding partner of Spinnaker Real Estate Partners.
 Mr. Fowler has 40 years of experience in acquisition, development, construction, and management of commercial and residential projects.
 He is also a Managing Partner of Hoyt Street Properties, a 3,000-unit urban development with 2,300 units completed to date, and Spinnaker St. Louis, a large scale, historic preservation and adaptive reuse project in downtown St. Louis.

 Mr. Fowler graduated from Princeton University and is a leading advocate of affordable housing in Fairfield County.
 He currently serves on the Boards of the Housing Development Fund of Lower Fairfield County, the Norwalk Chamber of Commerce, and the Maritime Aquarium.
 Mr. Fowler is a Founding Board Member of the Fairfield/Westchester Real Estate Finance Association and has been the Chairman of the Planning Board for the Town of Pound Ridge, NY for almost 20 years.

 Kim Morque has been a principal with Spinnaker Real Estate Partners since 1998 and has over 35 years of experience in real estate development, construction, and property management.
 Mr. Morque has worked on numerous redevelopment and reuse projects in Fairfield County and is currently focused on company operations and management.
-Mr. Morque is Chairman of the Downtown Special Services District (DSSD) in Bridgeport, CT.
+Mr. Morque is Vice Chairman of the Downtown Special Services District (DSSD) in Bridgeport, CT.
+Mr. Morque is a member of the Board of Trustees at the Lockwood Matthews Mansion Museum in Norwalk, CT, as well as a member of the Board of Directors for the Cultural Alliance of Fairfield County.
 He is past Chairman of the Urban Land Institute (ULI) Westchester/Fairfield County District Council and a current member of the Redevelopment and Reuse Council (RRC) of ULI.
 Mr. Morque is also a past President of the Westchester/Fairfield board of the National Association of Industrial and Office Parks, (NAIOP).
 He graduated from the Pratt Institute and completed New York University’s Real Estate Diploma Program.

 Cynthia A. Edvardsen